10xJSChad/BulbScript-for-Wiz-Lights/README.md

 **setwhite *'all/index of light'* *warm/cold* *'int 1-255'*** <br>
 ```
-setwhite all warm 50 //Sets all lights to a warm white with a brightness value of 50 <br>
+setwhite all warm 50 //Sets all lights to a warm white with a brightness value of 50
-setwhite all cold 255 //Sets all lights to a cold white with a brightness value of 255 <br>
+setwhite all cold 255 //Sets all lights to a cold white with a brightness value of 255
 ```

 **setoff *'all/index of light'*** <br>